 - A file for each management position which contains exit documents, solutions to common problems, relevant bylaw changes or workshift policy changes, etc. These files should only be accessible to the coordinator that corresponds to the file, and the House Coordinator and President.

 - The House Coordinator is responsible for overseeing each coordinators’ file and must fine each coordinator who fails to maintain their portion of the house archive three hours at the workshift rate.

 - The Network Coordinator and Software Coordinator (if applicable) are responsible for insuring the proper function of the website, and assigning accounts.
 The software coordinator is responsible for maintaining a bug form for the website.

 - House-level boarding is permitted.

-- The Food Manager(s) is(are) responsible for writing a house-level boarding contract every semester to be approved by council if council votes to allow house-level boarding.
+- The Food Coordinator(s) is(are) responsible for writing a house-level boarding contract every semester to be approved by council if council votes to allow house-level boarding.

-- Each house level boarder must be approved by council by a simple majority vote.
+- Each house level boarder may be rejected by council by a simple majority vote.